xxradar/langfuzz/README.md

 # LangFuzz: Red Teaming for Language Models
-LangFuzz is a tool designed to perform red teaming on language model applications.
+LangFuzz is a command line tool designed to perform red teaming on language model applications and add any points of interest to a [LangSmith Dataset](https://docs.smith.langchain.com/).
 It generates pairs of similar questions and compares the responses to identify potential failure modes in chatbots or other language model-based systems.

 ## Installation
 To install LangFuzz, use pip: